 Lovely little Nafplio sits on the Southeastern edge of Greece’s Peloponnese region.
-The charming town has been “in vogue” among Athenians in recent years as one of the best places to visit in Greece for a romantic getaway.
+The charming town has been “in vogue” among Athenians in recent years.
+It is widely regarded as being one of the best places to visit in Greece for a romantic getaway.

 Falling in love with Nafplio is effortless.
-The town presents a unique mishmash of architectural influences, thanks to the various countries and civilisations that have invaded and occupied the area over the centuries.
+The town presents a unique mishmash of architectural influences.
+This is thanks to the various countries and civilisations that have invaded and occupied the area over the centuries.

 In Nafplio, you can see imposing Venetian fortresses watching protectively over the city from atop craggy rock formations, as you walk along pastel-coloured promenades of ramshackle Ottoman houses and crumbling mosques.

 - Sail across to the Venetian fortress (Bourtzi)